Stan Wawrinka vs. Marcos Giron: Prediction and Match Betting Odds | The Astana Open

 Stan Wawrinka vs. Marcos Giron Trends and Insights

-- Through 42 matches over the past year (across all court surfaces), Wawrinka has played 27.5 games per match (23.9 in best-of-three matches) and won 51.7% of them.
+- Through 42 matches over the past year (across all court types), Wawrinka has played 27.5 games per match (23.9 in best-of-three matches) and won 51.7% of them.

-- Wawrinka has played 27.4 games per match (24.7 in best-of-three matches) in his 23 matches on hard courts over the past 12 months.
+- In his 23 matches on hard courts over the past year, Wawrinka has played an average of 27.4 games (24.7 in best-of-three matches).

-- Dating back to 2015, Wawrinka and Giron have not competed against each other.
+- Wawrinka and Giron have not matched up against each other since 2015.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.